KirstiH/Asksensors/README.md

 # Asksensors

-# the measurements are dispayled on Asksensors.com
+# the measurements are displayed on Asksensors.com